 Lab Exercise Downloads Sample Solutions

 Two types of laboratory exercises are provided, below.
-The first set of exercises begins with the development of a simple accelerator functional unit (AFU), which is a circuit in an FPGA that can be accessed by an Intel processor.
+The first set of exercises begins with the development of a simple accelerator functional unit (AFU), which is a circuit in an FPGA that can be accessed by an Altera processor.
 Subsequent exercises in this set involve the development of more sophisticated AFUs that can be used to perform parts of a computation along with the processor.

 The second set of laboratory exercises involve the implementation of various applications using OpenCL code, including image processing, an object classifier, and a neural network.